BZoennchen/supercollider-book/chapters/sounddesign/math/intro.md

 The *Platonic* worldview is mystical and religious.
 It introduces something extra, something godly that we do not need.
 And it devalues life as something to overcome instead of something to embrace.
-Call me impulsive, but I despise it more and more.
+Call me impulsive, but after I read *Wittgenstein*, I despise it more and more.

 Only because we have never experienced a perfect circle does not mean we can not imagine one.
 I have never experienced a pink elephant, but I can perfectly picture one.
 Does this mean there has to be another perfect world where the idea of a pink elephant lives?
 The world of ideas cripples the fascination with the infinite complexity of what there is.
+Wittgenstein would probalby say that the word "existing" in the language game of mathematics is completely different from its meaning in any other language game.
+He would argue that Plato confused different language games, i.e., the mistake is a missuse of language.

 We have never experienced a perfect circle.
 But we found a model called circle that models circle-like objects that we perceived.
+Such an object does not exist like an apple right in front of me does but in the language game of mathematics it exists because we can define it:

 $$K = \{(\cos(\phi), \sin(\phi)) : \phi \in [0;2\pi]\}$$